-Council is committed to promoting gender equity and diversity within our organisation and community.
-Council recognises that businesses and workplaces are important settings to advance gender equality and diversity.
+Council is committed to promoting gender equality and respect for all within our organisation and community.
+Council recognises that businesses and workplaces are important settings to advance gender equality and diversity, and provide safe, respectful and inclusive work environment.
 By improving organisational culture, work environment and practices, Council can ensure that everyone has equitable access to resources, power and opportunities.
-Gender equality and other diversity is proven to increase business performance and deliver diversity of thought leading to more innovative solutions.
+Intersectional gender equality is proven to increase business performance and deliver diversity of thought leading to more innovative solutions, inclusive and positive work culture and relationships.